What is Sustainable Development?

 In short, sustainable development is about eradicating poverty and closing the inequality gap both within countries and among countries.
 It recommends a certain course of action that governments and society can take to make this world a better place for all.
 This has been developed in subsequent processes and was most recently reaffirmed at the international level at the Rio+20 Conference 2012 in ‘The Future We Want’.

-A more condensed definition would simply recognise that sustainable development is about integrating economic, social and environmental aspects, regardless of whether the outcome is to reduce poverty or to moderate consumption patterns.
-At the same time, it is not just about raising standards of living, but also about human rights, building on the Millennium Development Goals to achieve what could not be done previously and protecting the environment.
+A more condensed definition would simply recognize that sustainable development is about integrating economic, social, and environmental aspects, regardless of whether the outcome is to reduce poverty or to moderate consumption patterns.
+At the same time, it is not just about raising standards of living, but also about human rights, building on the Millennium Development Goals to achieve what could not be done previously, and protecting the environment.

 Sustainable Development Goals

 The 17 UN Sustainable Development Goals 2015 provide for specific targets that can be achieved in the next 15 years culminating in the 2030 Agenda for Sustainable Development.
 The emphasis is on a “global partnership” involving collaboration between governments, the Major Groups (Women, Children & Youth, Indigenous Peoples, NGOs, Local Authorities, Workers and Trade Unions, Business and Industry, Scientific and Technological Community and Farmers), and other stakeholders such as volunteers, migrants, foundations and local communities.
 This calls for a concerted effort to solve the world’s problems.

 At its worst, sustainable development is a critique of why some people/communities/countries are better off than others: “(t)he search for common interest would be less difficult if all development and environment problems had solutions that would leave everyone better off.
 This is seldom the case, and there are usually winners and losers.
 Many problems arise from inequalities to access to resources.”